franjojosip/Furniture4You/README.md

 ## Notes
 - For testing purposes use DEMO user (email: test@mail.com, password: test123)
+- Biometrics can also be toggled inside Settings screen
 - Registration is required and user can add biometrics after successful registration.
 - TODO - add testing (unit, integration, etc.)